open-mmlab/mmengine/docs/en/common_usage/set_random_seed.md

 # How to Set Random Seed

-[PyTorch REPRODUCIBILITY](https://pytorch.org/docs/stable/notes/randomness.html) introduces two factors that affect the reproducibility of an experiment.
-One is the random number, and the other is the uncertainty of the implementation of certain operators.
+As described in [PyTorch REPRODUCIBILITY](https://pytorch.org/docs/stable/notes/randomness.html), there are  2 factors affecting the reproducibility of an experiment, namely random number and nondeterministic algorithms.

 MMEngine provides the ability to set the random number and select a deterministic algorithm.
 Users can simply set the `randomness` parameter of the `Runner`, which eventually calls [set_random_seed](mmengine.runner.set_random_seed), and it has the following three fields: